mathe1/WhatsAllApp-Mod/README.md

 #### Some known issues

-* Sometimes it seems necessary to update the list (search again).
-It may also be necessary to turn the phone back on in WhatsApp, otherwise the monitoring will stop.
+* Sometimes a contact is permanently displayed and logged online even though it has been offline for a long time.
+Then it helps if the contact is selected directly (in the app or on the web) to update the status.
+Or the extension doesn't know anymore if someone has gone online.
+Also, if it was shorter than 10 sec.
+I don't know what this is related to, but when the contacts are "searched" again, it works again.

 * Scrolling in contact list while a contact is online, the green status background will misplaced

-#### combine with this nice script
+#### combined with this nice script

-For me, I additional running in the console this little script of [WhatsappTracker](https://github.com/electronixxx/WhatsappTracker) to track a single contact.
+I was inspired by the script [WhatsappTracker](https://github.com/electronixxx/WhatsappTracker) to improve the log to track a single contact.
-Maybe future version could implement this script...